lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 I also assigned an empty array for the <code>removedAliens</code> to keep track of the aliens that are eliminated.

-Also I declared a <code>let</code> variable called playerCurrentPosition <code></code> for the player in the 262nd cell that will change according to the key the user is pressing, ◀️ or ▶️.
+Also I declared a <code>let</code> variable called <code> playerCurrentPosition</code> for the player in the 262nd cell that will change according to the key the user is pressing, ◀️ or ▶️.

 ```
 let removedAliens = []